VitorTomazzi/ecommerce-server/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The goal of the project was to practice using React's context api for creating global access to states and functions.
-Additionally, I wanted to have UX/UI and the customer experience in mind in order to get a better understanding of the consumer's perspective when navigating online shopping.
+The goal of the project was to use React's context api for creating global access to states and functions.
+Additionally, I used some aspects of design thinking (CX/UX) to get a better understanding of the consumer's perspective when navigating through an online store.